J1 Waiver Denied: The Most Common Reasons

 • Apply Under a Different Waiver Category – If denied under one basis, you may qualify for Exceptional Hardship, Persecution, or an Interested Government Agency (IGA) waiver.

-• Change Your Visa Status – Consider switching to an H-1B (employment), O-1 (extraordinary ability), or F-1 (student) visa, if eligible.
+• Change Your Visa Status – Consider the O-1 (extraordinary ability) or F-1 (student) visa, if eligible.

 • Fulfill the Two-Year Home Residency Requirement – If no waiver is possible, complying with this rule may allow future visa applications.